 More work has to be done.
 The PC has an important responsibility to be the lynch-pin between those existing, substantive bilateral tables undertaken with PTOs and the Province of Ontario, and forwarding “key issues” which like true keys will open the door to more success for the First Nations and the PTOs across the Province.
 Those key issues are the substance of the Political Accord discussions.

 Important political, policy and legal matters have already been forwarded with success.
 Witness the Hydro One agreement-in-principle that could bring substantive wealth-building opportunity to all First Nations in Ontario.
-This was only made possible by bringing key issues forward at an “Energy Grievance Table” and through direct, focussed discussions between individual First Nations and the Ministry of Energy.
+This was only made possible by bringing key issues forward at an “Energy Grievance Table” and through direct, focused discussions between individual First Nations and the Ministry of Energy.
 This effort has cleared the path for substantive negotiations on sharing in the broadening of the ownership of Hydro One with First Nations.
 It has also cleared the path for an Ontario Energy Board led process to create a First Nation on-reserve hydro rate in 2017.

 Similar strategic approaches are possible by the First Nations designing the strategy themselves, as was done on the important energy files.
 Child welfare, social services, criminal justice, and the environment all have co-jurisdiction elements that need to be discussed in a reconciliation effort.
 The Political Accord creates three layers of strategic push and pull to work towards the goal of self-government for First Nations in Ontario.
 The Ontario Regional Chief and the PC members have important roles in ensuring that the effort does not prove counter-productive in any of the important First Nation-led forums underway.